Multimedia-Avesta/django_main_muya_wce/docs/user_guide.rst

 Figure 1 shows the administration index page for staff users.
 The one for superusers is similar but has a few additional sections.
 In the section titled *ACCOUNTS* you can add, edit and delete users.
 In the section titled *COLLATION* you can add and edit collation projects.
+If the index page does not list both the *ACCOUNTS* section and the *COLLATION* section you should contact a member of the technical team who may need to alter your permissions to allow access to the User and Project objects.

 When you are navigating around the admin interface a breadcrumb trail will appear directly below the header section that reads *MUYA Editing Tool Administration*.
 Clicking on *Home* in the breadcrumb trail will always bring you back to